osmanorhan/fakend/README.md

 `setBelongsToByName(name, belongsToObject)` |  to set belongsto property by name.
 `setParentObject(parent)` |  to set same parent object for all recursive models.

+### Docker
+We provide a docker container(PHP & NGINX) at root directory.
+You just need to build & up.

 ### Silex example

 ```php